learn-academy-2019-echo/ruby-assessment-5-jiayu-joyce-he/ruby.md

   1. "Blocks are snippets of code that can be created to be executed later.
 Blocks are passed to methods that yield them within the "do" and "end" keywords."

   e.g. [1,2,3].each { |n| puts "#{n}!" }
-  # a block is passed to the Array#each method, which runs the block for each item in the array and prints it to the console.
+    a block is passed to the Array#each method, which runs the block for each item in the array and prints it to the console.

-  ## Extra information to read on about the keyword "yield"
+  Note: Extra information to read on about the keyword "yield"

   2. A "prop" is an instance of the Proc class, which holds a code block to be executed, and can be stored in a variable.
 To create a proc, you call Proc.new and pass it a block.